Ballarat young people recognised for contributions to their community

 The award recognises a team of young people who have come together to plan and deliver a project, event, or service that benefits others.
 The group could be from a school, volunteer organisation, club, or just a group of friends with a shared goal.
 Their project should show teamwork, leadership, and a positive impact on their community.

-The junior youth were nominated for their commitment to advancing the spiritual, social and material development of their neighbourhood.
+The junior youth were nominated for their commitment to the spiritual, social and material development of their neighbourhood.
 Over the past year, the group has undertaken several social action projects within their community, having identified the negative forces prevalent around them.

 Service projects have included a tree-planting session at a nearby farm, raising funds for homelessness through multiple efforts, and a community dinner to promote unity and raise awareness about mental health and street violence.